 There is no in vivo access to high resolution data and normal hearts are preferred to be transplanted rather than used for research purposes.
-Since studies of cardiac fiber architecture are mainly based on dissections and ex vivo DT-MRI acquisitions of other mammalians, comparing the statistical canine atlas with a human data gives the opportunity to provide preliminary results on the relevance of using prior knowledge from canine data in clinical applications.
+Since studies of cardiac fiber architecture are mainly based on dissections and ex vivo DT-MRI acquisitions of other mammalians, comparing the statistical canine atlas with a human data gives the opportunity Normalized Number of Voxels to provide preliminary results on the relevance of using prior knowledge from canine data in clinical applications.